German AgBB / DIBt regulation

 called NIK in German) after 28 days.

 (More than 170 NIK values have been published)

 - Single VOC compounds without such limit values after 28 days.

 When approaching a registration by DIBt the manufacturer must provide several documents, among that test results for VOC emissions.
 Test reports only from laboratories approved by DIBt are accepted, such as Eurofins Product Testing A/S. Afterwards an auditing and certification contract with a "ÜZ" body is required, with at least annual audit on-site and re-testing.
 Then the German Ü mark may be used for labelling. Ü stands for "Übereinstimmung" (compliance).
 Eurofins offers also these DIBt services as ÜZ body.

-Eurofins is both approved test house and approved ÜZ certification body.
+Eurofins operates both an approved test house and an approved ÜZ certification body.
 AgBB / DIBt testing can be easily combined with tests for other labels such as French VOC regulations, French AFSSET guideline, German Blue Angel, Finnish M1 and US tests.
 Such combinations are saving money compared with separate testing for each of these purposes.
-If a resistance to fire test is needed for CE marking then Eurofins cooperates with a German partner, the MPA in Erwitte.

 Eurofins offers documentation of compliance with above specifications on emissions of VOC and aldehydes by independent testing, certification ("ÜZ body"), and auditing for the Ü mark if required.